mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

       └─ zig build-lib arithmetic Debug native success 28ms MaxRSS:75M
 ```

-Great!
+Unit tests are passing as well.
+Everything looks great!

 ## Is Zig really calling C?

-But even at this stage, I wasn't totally sure everything was working, so I tried intentionally breaking my C `add` function by adding a rogue `- 1` to the arithmetic:
+I've tried calling C code from other programming languages, and it's never been this easy.
+I worried that I was somehow tricking myself, and Zig wasn't _really_ calling my C code, so I deliberately introduced a bug into my C code:

 ```c
 // arithemtic.c